-

 Read Sunset Boulevard: what Billy Wilder's satire really tells us about Hollywood and Roger Ebert Review: Sunset Boulevard

 Answer: What did you think of the film?
-Based on the videos and the two articles, discuss the statement Sunset Blvd makes about the art of filmmaking?
-Submit to Turnitin.com
+Based on the videos and the two articles, discuss the statement Sunset Blvd makes about the art AND the business of filmmaking?
+(3 paragraphs) Submit to Turnitin.com by 8:00 a.m. on May 6/7

 Begin Hugo